 Starlings are great mimics, related to mynahs, and can learn to talk just as well as parrots, perhaps better.
-(So far, Sirius Marley just has a few mumbly little words, but we’ll have plenty of time to teach him more!
-They can live into their twenties.)
+(Sirius Marley just had a few mumbly little words.)
 They are extremely social birds.
 Though they’re not cuddly like parrots, they love to spend a lot of time with their human family– perching on them, playing, talking and singing.
 Mozart had a pet starling that learned to sing his symphonies!

-So, whatever you think about starlings, remember this: Sirius Marley has never harmed a native bird, stolen farmers’ crops, or dirtied a landmark, because he lives indoors with people who love him the way he is.
+So, whatever you think about starlings, remember this: Sirius Marley never harmed a native bird, stolen farmers’ crops, or dirtied a landmark, because he lived indoors with people who loved him the way he was.
 We are all products of our environment and upbringing, and Sirius Marley grew up in an environment where he never had to do the things that make starlings unpopular.
 Besides, if you’re going to hate a species for being invasive, being too successful, and harming native species… well, we humans live in very big glass houses.